j-muller/node-daap/README.md

 * __host__ : IP address or domain name where iTunes is located ;
 * __port__ : Port which iTunes uses _(default : 3689)_
 * __pairingCode__ : pairing code used to connect to iTunes the first time.
-I will provide a tool with a proper documentation, soon.
+You can get a proper pairing code using this tool : [PairingJS](https://github.com/j-muller/PairingJS).
+Please send me your question about this tool.

 ###Implementation